 Meanwhile, the recent flood of new incoming Paraquat claims continues.
 Over the last two weeks, around 200 new Paraquat plaintiffs have been added to the MDL.
-The rising number of cases was cited by the MDL class action judge as one of the reasons for the order requiring additional plaintiff depositions.August 29, 2022: Bad news.
+The MDL class action judge cited the rising number of cases as one reason the order required additional plaintiff depositions.August 29, 2022: Bad news.
 The first bellwether test trial in the Paraquat class action MDL was supposed to start in November 2022, with a second test trial to follow in March 2023.

 Unfortunately, this trial date is getting pushed back.
-MDL Judge Nancy Rosenstengel issued a Case Management Order (CMO No.15) on Tuesday canceling these dates and rescheduling the first bellwether trial for July 2023.
-In her Order, Judge Rosenstengel indicated that she made this decision to allow time for additional discovery.
+MDL Judge Nancy Rosenstengel issued a Case Management Order (CMO No.15) on Tuesday, canceling these dates and rescheduling the first bellwether trial for July 2023.
+In her Order, Judge Rosenstengel indicated that she allowed additional discovery time.

 This is bad news because the best leverage for getting a defendant to offer reasonable settlement amounts is when a trial date is close.
 So this sets the Paraquat class action lawsuit back six months.
 But most lawyers representing victims in this litigation become more bullish on the viability of Paraquat lawsuits with each passing day.

-(The latest Paraquat update in 2023 is that the trial dates is pushed back to October.)
+(The latest Paraquat update in 2023 is that the trial dates are pushed back to October.)

 June 10, 2022: The judge presiding over the Paraquat class action lawsuit continues to push the parties toward a Paraquat trial this fall.
-The judge issued a discovery schedule that extends many of the previous deadlines set in the Court’s initial scheduling order.
+The judge issued a discovery schedule extending many of the previous deadlines in the Court’s initial scheduling order.
 Under the new order, the deadline for completion of fact discovery and medical examinations in the six bellwether trial cases will be July 25, 2022.
-This extension became necessary after the number of fact witnesses identified by the plaintiffs’ Paraquat lawyers extended initial estimates, a concern we raised in our May 6, 2022 update below.
-However, the very short and limited extension ensures that the bellwether trials will remain on schedule.
+This extension became necessary after the number of fact witnesses identified by the plaintiffs’ Paraquat lawyers extended initial estimates, a concern we raised in our May 6, 2022, update below.
+However, the short and limited extension ensures that the bellwether trials remain on schedule.

 May 16, 2022 Update: The Paraquat lawsuit is growing at an increasing rate.
 There are now 1,153 claims pending in the Paraquat class action lawsuit.
 The first week of May 2022 saw 57 new Paraquat Parkinson’s disease lawsuits added to the Paraquat MDL in Illinois, making it the highest number of new Paraquat lawsuits filed or transferred into the MDL in a single week.
 The second week of May saw another 35 new cases opened in the Paraquat MDL, the second-highest weekly volume.

-May 11, 2022 Update: Bayer suffered a loss in the Roundup cases yesterday that will have a huge impact on the Paraquat lawsuit.
+May 11, 2022 Update: Bayer suffered a loss in the Roundup cases yesterday that will significantly impact the Paraquat lawsuit.
 In the Roundup litigation, Bayer was pursuing an appeal to the Supreme Court arguing that Roundup cancer lawsuits were preempted by the federal law governing pesticides.
 So if Bayer won that appeal, the defendants in the Paraquat Parkinson’s disease lawsuit could piggyback on that same argument and argue all Parquat claims should be preempted by federal law.